monStack38/monStack38/README.md

 ## I'm a Husband, Father and Fullstack Developer!

 - 🔭 I’m currently working on a mon$tack38 IT Solutions!
-- ⚡ Our projects that we're currently working on are [www.negorbiz.com] and [www.jennytrendyshop.com]
+- ⚡ Our projects that we're currently working on are [NegOrBiz] and [JennyTrendShop]
 - 🥅 2020 Goals: Contribute more to Open Source projects and to help more SME to get online.

 ### Connect with me: